-At PLES, students will participate in PE twice per week for 30 minutes, with the exception of half day kindergarten and 6th grade band students who will receive PE instruction one day per week for 30 minutes.
-Please refer to your home room teacher's "specials" schedule to see what day your child has PE.
+At PLES, students will participate in PE two or three days per week for 30 minutes.
+Please refer to your homeroom teacher's "specials" schedule to see what day your child has PE.

 During PE instruction, I expect students to abide by the three following rules: